notalentgeek/note/docs/cv.md

 * Responsibilities:
     * Full-stack web developer with Bootstrap, Flask, RethinkDB, and SocketIO.
         * Web computer vision with TrackingJS
-    * Hardware web developer with Raspberry PI
+    * Hardware developer with Raspberry PI
         * Computer vision with OpenCV

 #### Media